Amaroke/AmarokeClicker/README.md

 * The basics of Kotlin languages
 * Linking UI and code in Android/Kotlin
 * Use Android's sharedPreferences for backups
+* Use .xml strings, colors and themes in Android programming

 ---------